Dividend Tax Rate 2026: Qualified vs Ordinary Dividends Explained

 - • The 0% qualified dividend rate applies to taxable income up to $49,450 (single) or $98,900 (married filing jointly) in 2026.

-- • To be "qualified," a dividend must be paid by a U.S. corporation or qualified foreign corporation, AND you must meet the 60-day holding period test.
+- • To be "qualified," a dividend generally must be paid by a U.S. corporation or qualified foreign corporation, must not be excluded by IRS rules, and must meet the holding-period test.

 - • The Net Investment Income Tax (NIIT) adds 3.8% on top of dividend taxes for high earners — pushing the maximum federal rate on qualified dividends to 23.8%.